 You can check your staging date on The Pensions Regulator’s website.
 Just enter your PAYE reference.

 If you’re employing staff for the first time, you’ll need to start complying with the automatic enrolment duties immediately – from the first day your first member of staff starts working for you.

 You’ll need to assess your employees to see if any of them meet the age and earnings criteria to be put into a pension scheme.

 2: Check your payroll software is up to speed

 Most payroll software is compatible with automatic enrolment and will work out who you need to put into a pension scheme for you.
 In some cases, you may need to make some changes to your payroll software.

 You can submit your employee data to us easily and securely so we can allocate pension contributions into employee pension savings.
 You can enter this data yourself or you might be able to submit it to us automatically from your payroll software provider – you’ll need to speak to your payroll software provider about this option.

 Want to know who’ll need to be put into your pension scheme?

-Download our workplace pension employers’ guide: Are automatic enrolment pensions alien to you?
+Download our workplace pension employers’ guide: Launching a workplace pension?

 3: Sign up with The People’s Pension online